dariosaldia/kafka_fundamentals/labs/lab1_produce_consume/README.md

-# Lab 1 – Basic Kafka Producer/Consumer in Rust
+# Lab 1 - Exploring Kafka Partitioning in Rust

-## Overview
-This lab implements a Kafka producer and consumer in Rust using the `rdkafka` crate.
-Configuration is loaded from a TOML file.
-Both producer and consumer can be pointed to different config files at runtime.

-Two partitioning modes are supported for the producer:
+This lab demonstrates how Kafka distributes messages across partitions and how partitioning strategies influence message ordering and parallelism.
+Using a Rust producer and consumer built with the rdkafka crate, it compares two common approaches:
-- **Keyed**: Messages include a key, ensuring the same key always goes to the same partition.
+    - **Keyed partitioning**: Messages include a key, ensuring all messages with the same key are routed to the same partition, preserving their order.
-- **Round-robin**: Messages have no key and are distributed across partitions in round-robin order.
+    - **Round-robin partitioning**: Messages have no key and are evenly distributed across partitions, maximizing throughput but without per-key ordering guarantees.

-## Project structure
-- **shared/** – Common helpers and config loading.
-- **labs/lab1_produce_consume/** – Producer and consumer binaries.
-- **docker-compose.yml** (root) – Local Kafka broker setup.
-- **Makefile** (root) – Commands to start/stop Kafka and create topics.
-- **config_keyed.toml** – Producer sends messages with keys (per-key partitioning).
-- **config_roundrobin.toml** – Producer sends messages without keys (round-robin partitioning).
+The lab is designed to provide a clear, hands-on view of how partitioning affects message flow in Kafka.

 ## Prerequisites
 - Docker & Docker Compose